taci4min/CypherTestBin/README.md

  We suggest you run the script under root account of computer for console detail print mode you should run this:
  ```
- sudo ./ustart.sh
+ sudo ./start.sh
  ```
- or  for silent mode,just show errors ,you should run this
+ or  for silent mode ,you should run this
  ```
- sudo ./ustart.sh --silent
+ sudo ./start.sh --silent
  ```
+ now the log is output to the `cypherlog.txt` file,you can check  the dynamic log.
 Congratulations!
 You have successfully started the Cypherium testnet!

 Troubleshooting